Pests in Gardens and Landscapes: Quick Tips

 Rely on natural enemies such as this ladybeetle larva.

 Integrated pest management (IPM) uses environmentally sound, yet effective, tactics to keep pests from invading or damaging your home, garden, or landscape.
-IPM programs usually combine several methods for long-term prevention and management of pests without harming you, your family, or the environment.
-Successful IPM begins with correctly identifying the pest.
-Only then can you select the appropriate IPM methods and materials.
+IPM usually combines several methods for long-term pest prevention and management without harming you, your family, or the environment.
+Successful IPM begins with correctly identifying the pest, allowing you to select the appropriate and most effective IPM methods and materials.

-- Altering the home or garden environment to deprive pests of the food, water, and shelter they need to survive
+- Alter the home or garden environment to deprive pests of the food, water, and shelter they need to survive.

-- Keeping pests out of the home and garden using barriers, screens, and caulk
+- Keep pests out of the home and garden using barriers, screens, and caulk.

-- Planting pest-resistant or well-adapted plant varieties such as native plants
+- Plant pest-resistant or well-adapted plant varieties such as native plants.

-- Discouraging pests by modifying the way you design, irrigate, fertilize, and manage your garden
+- Discourage various pests by modifying the way you design, irrigate, fertilize, and manage your garden.

-- Squashing, trapping, washing off, or pruning out pests and using mulch for weed control
+- Squash, trap, wash off, or prune out pests and use mulch for weed control.

-- Encouraging natural enemies of pests to live in your garden, eliminating the need for insecticides
+- Encourage natural enemies of pests to live in your garden, eliminating the need for insecticides.

 - Many pests can be managed without using pesticides.